 If you do have a pacemaker, this is great news.
 Why should you miss out on the fun just because you’ve got a bum ticker?
-If you feel like you’ve missed out of years of treasure hunting joy because of your pacemaker, be sure to ask Santa to bring you one later this year, you’ve got a lot of catching up to do!
+If you feel like you’ve missed out on years of treasure hunting joy because of your pacemaker, be sure to ask Santa to bring you one later this year, you’ve got a lot of catching up to do!

 Q: Do I Need A License For A Metal Detector?

-A: In classic US fashion, this is a just a tad complicated.
-Some states allow you to metal detect to your heart’s content, whereas other love to ruin everyone’s good time and require you obtain permits and permissions if you want to metal detect.
+A: In classic US fashion, this is just a tad complicated.
+Some states allow you to metal detect to your heart’s content, whereas others love to ruin everyone’s good time and require you to obtain permits and permissions if you want to metal detect.
 It’s not always clear which states abide by which rules, so erring on the side of caution an investigating with your local government should (we hope) clear everything up for you.